Using Pay Down Goals

 Note on credit card debt:

-Using an expense category for debt payments is the recommended way to budget for pay down goals today.
-However, for credit cards, this can sometimes result in double counting if the original card purchases were already recorded as expenses in your budget.
+If you categorize credit card payments as expenses and also track them in Contributions > Pay down, that can sometimes result in double counting if the original card purchases were already recorded as expenses in your budget.

 We recognize this isn’t ideal and is a known limitation of the current setup.
 We’re actively exploring better ways to handle budgeting for credit card debt in the future.